jax-ml/jax/jax/experimental/jax2tf/README.md

   * `polymorphic_shapes=["(b, _, _)", None]` can be used for a function with two arguments, the first having a batch leading dimension that should be polymorphic.
 The other dimensions for the first argument and the shape of the second argument are specialized based on the actual `TensorSpec`, which must be known.
-The converted function can be used, e.g., with `TensorSpec`s `[None, 28, 28]` and `[28, 16]` for the first and second argument respectively.
+The lowered function can be used, e.g., with `TensorSpec`s `[None, 28, 28]` and `[28, 16]` for the first and second argument respectively.
 An alternative `TensorSpec` pair can be `[1, 28, 28]` and `[28, 16]`, in which case the JAX tracing is done for the same polymorphic shape given by